derrobin/as3openchess/README.md

 as3openchess
 ============

-as3openchess is a game of chess written with actionscript3 ( as3 ) and the adobe flex version 3.3 framework.
+as3openchess is a game of chess written with actionscript3 ( as3 ) and the adobe flex framework ( version 3.3 ).

 features